testobsessed/chatWordCount/README.md

 ![Stay.](./screenshots/try-12.png)
 ![List.](./screenshots/try-13.png)

 Oh dear.
-It forgot how to list.
+It forgot how to LIST.

+(Actually, it is possible that if I had tried to LIST in previous sessions after I had submitted other inputs, ChatGPT would have behaved exactly the same was as in this session.
+One of the interesting challenges with LLMs is understanding when it is and is not changing its behavior based on previous inputs.)

 ## Conclusion